A-Marambe/botoman/README.md

 # botoman
 https://botoman.herokuapp.com/
-A web app development in cloud with live maps and dashboards and many more feature elemnts to add
+A web app development in cloud with live maps and dashboards and many more feature to add

 ## What does it contains?
 * live web maps